francoisgeorgy/BS2-Web/README.md

 # Novation Bass Station 2 Web interface

-Control your Bass Station 2 synthesizer from your web browser.
+- Control your Bass Station 2 synthesizer from your web browser.
-No more hidden parameters.
-All of the Bass Station 2 parameters are visible on screen.
+- All of the Bass Station 2 parameters are visible on screen.
-Save, load and even print your patches!
+- Save, load and even print your patches.
-And, for the fun, leave the application create a patch with the _randomizer_.
+- And, for the fun, leave the application create a patch with the _randomizer_.

 ![screenshot](/images/BS2-Web_v2.4.1.png "screenshot of current version running in Chrome")